IPD:An Incremental Prototype based DBSCAN for large-scale data with cluster representatives: Experiments

 \section{Experiments}

 We conduct several experiments to evaluate the effectiveness and advantage of the proposed method.
 We validate our algorithm by performing experiments on synthetic datasets.
 This helps to understand the aim of our work.
 The experiments are carried out on a workstation with 128G RAM Centos 64 bit OS, and Python 2.7 programming environment.
 We have used \emph{Euclidean} distance to measure the similarity between two points in every comparing methods since it is frequently used in the literature.
+We compare results using normalized mutual information (NMI)~\cite{NMI}.